CFTREZAWD/CF-OShell/README.md

 - An ip command that displays your public IP address.
 - A wms command that opens the Webhook Message Sender for Discord.
 - A ls command that lists the files and directories in the current directory.
 - A cd command that changes the current directory.
-(Actually Working on it.)
+- A open command to print the content of the file that you want.
+- a ren command to rename the file that you want.

 ## Getting Started